 Brad Vance Editorial Services

 “I’d like to give a quick shoutout to Brad Vance, who has helped me get a couple of books out this summer.
-Brad’s service as a proofreader and editor is fast and professional and I would recommend him to any romance novelist.” – Krista Lakes, New York Times and USA Today Bestselling Author
+Brad’s service is fast and professional.” – Krista Lakes, New York Times and USA Today Bestselling Author

 “I’d happily recommend Brad for editing services.
 I’ve sent a number of projects his way and found that he does what he says he’s going to do, in a timely manner, and communicates well while doing it.” – Scarlett Skyes